 - have questions/concerns about academic credit

 - have detailed questions related to your academic major/minor

 - need information about a preparation class which is required before you can do your internship

 - want to explore internship opportunities that are known at your department

-Contact Career Services to talk with a career counselor if you want to:
+Contact Career Services to talk with a career coach if you want to: